 CEM ADV_FSP.1 Work Units Evaluation Activities ADV_FSP.1-1 The evaluator shall examine the functional specification to determine that it states the purpose of each SFR-supporting and SFR-enforcing TSFI.
 Section 5.2.1.1, "Evaluation Activity": The evaluator shall examine the interface documentation to ensure it describes the purpose and method of use for each TSFI that is identified as being security relevant.
 ADV_FSP.1-2 The evaluator shall examine the functional specification to determine that the method of use for each SFR-supporting and SFR-enforcing TSFI is given.
 Section 5.2.1.2, "Evaluation Activity": The evaluator shall check the interface documentation to ensure it identifies and describes the parameters for each TSFI that is identified as being security relevant.
 ADV_FSP.1-3 The evaluator shall examine the presentation of the TSFI to determine that it identifies all parameters associated with each SFR-enforcing and SFR supporting TSFI.
 Section 5.2.1.3, "Evaluation Activity": The evaluator shall examine the interface documentation to develop a mapping of the interfaces to SFRs.
-ADV_FSP.1-4 The evaluator shall examine the rationale provided by the developer for the implicit categorisation of interfaces as SFR-non-interfering to determine that it is accurate.
-Paragraph 609 from the CEM: "In the case when the developer has provided adequate documentation to perform the analysis called for by the rest of the work units for this component without explicitly identifying SFR-enforcing and SFR-supporting interfaces, this work unit should be considered satisfied."
-Since the rest of the ADV_FSP.1 work units will have been satisfied upon completion of the EAs, it follows that this work unit is satisfied as well.
-ADV_FSP.1-5 The evaluator shall check that the tracing links the SFRs to the corresponding TSFIs.
+ADV_FSP.1-4 The evaluator shall examine the rationale provided by the developer for the implicit categorisation of interfaces as SFR-non-interfering to determine that it is accurate. component without explicitly identifying SFF ADV_FSP.1-5 The evaluator shall check that the tracing links the SFRs to the corresponding TSFIs.
 Section 5.2.1.4, "Evaluation Activity for Specifying DSC Interface for Use in Composite Evaluations": The evaluator shall examine the interface documentation to develop a mapping of the interfaces to SFRs.
-ADV_FSP.1-6 The evaluator shall examine the functional specification to determine that it is a complete instantiation of the SFRs.
-EAs that are associated with the SFRs in Section 2, and, if applicable, Section 3 and Section 4, are performed to ensure that all the SFRs where the security functionality is externally visible (i.e., at the TSFI) are covered.
-Therefore, the intent of this work unit is covered.
+ADV_FSP.1-6 The evaluator shall examine the functional specification to determine that it is a complete instantiation of the SFRs. nerformed to ensure that all the SERs where th